Why McAllen Means Business

 The Rio Grande Valley is a culturally rich area encompassing the four (4) southern-most counties in Texas: Cameron, Hidalgo, Starr and Willacy.
 The Rio Grande Valley is part of the international border region known as the, the Rioplex which includes the Mexican border cities between Matamoros and Cuidad Mier.
 The area has transformed in a major international trade region through careful planning which recognized the benefits of developing a diverse economy.
 Central to that economy has been the investment in attracting diverse shopping venues for the residents of the Rio Grande Valley and international shoppers.
 Annual retail sales of the Rio Grande Valley exceed $5 billion.

-Along with the numerous retail outlets throughout the city; McAllen’s premiere shopping mall, La Plaza Mall, continues to be one of Simon Property's premier shopping venues.
-Sales consistently rank among the highest per capita within Simon Property's shopping venues.
-Recent renovations include remodeling the food court and front entrance.
-Additionally, plans to create a second floor will provide a venue for retailers looking to expand into this lucrative market.
+McAllen’s retail offerings make it the premiere shopping destination in South Texas and northern Mexico.
+Along with the numerous retail outlets and power centers throughout the city; McAllen’s most popular shopping mall, La Plaza Mall, continues to be one of Simon Property’s premier shopping venues.
+Sales consistently rank among the highest per capita within Simon Property’s shopping venues.
+Recently, La Plaza Mal added a 250,000 square foot expansion that includes two new parking garages and first-to-market retailers and restaurants, such as Kendra Scott, H&M and Yard House.

 How is it that a city our size is able to sustain so many retailers?